anderconal/introduction-to-c/README.md

 # introduction-to-c
-/*Simple C program.*/
+Simple C program.

-/*Here you´ll learn C from 0.*/
+Here you´ll learn C from 0.

-/*What will you learn with this code sample?*/
+What will you learn with this code sample?

 1) include directive

 2 ) main function

 3) printf function

 4) system function